Zero-1729/rocket/README.md

 ><>
 ```

-Or alternatively invoke the `rocket` command follwed by a file path to execute a Rocket program.
+Or alternatively invoke the `rocket` command followed by a file path to execute a Rocket program.
 Like so:-

 ```
 $ rocket hello.rckt